Pneuma: Stoicism

 In Stoic philosophy, pneuma is the concept of the "breath of life," a mixture of the elements air (in motion) and fire (as warmth).
 For the Stoics, pneuma is the active, generative principle that organizes both the individual and the cosmos.
-In its highest form, pneuma constitutes the human soul (psychê), which is a fragment of the pneuma that is the soul of God (Zeus).
+In its highest form, pneuma constitutes the human soul (psychê), which is a fragment of the pneuma that is the soul of the Deity.
 As a force that structures matter, it exists even in inanimate objects.
 In the foreword to his 1964 translation of Marcus Aurelius' Meditations, Maxwell Staniforth writes:

 Cleanthes, wishing to give more explicit meaning to Zeno's 'creative fire', had been the first to hit upon the term pneuma, or 'spirit', to describe it.
 Like fire, this intelligent 'spirit' was imagined as a tenuous substance akin to a current of air or breath, but essentially possessing the quality of warmth; it was immanent in the universe as God, and in man as the soul and life-giving principle.

 In the Stoic universe, everything consists of matter and pneuma.
 There are three grades or kinds of pneuma, depending on their proportion of fire and air.